 Drinking water

-- tion technique. - Assure the absence of Assure the absence of chlorine or other disinfectant in the drinking water. - tion can assure that all birds are thirsty. - Use dye in the drinking water consumption. - Assure that water is consumed within 2 hours.
+- tion technique. - Assure the absence of Assure the absence of fectant in the drinking water. - tion can assure that all birds are thirsty. - Use dye in the drinking water consumption. - Assure that water is consumed within 2 hours.

 Spray